What is GitLab Auto DevOps and Why You Should Use It?

 Building

 If you already have a Dockerfile, Auto DevOps will only construct it.
 If no Dockerfile is present, the pipeline will recognize the code language and build it accordingly using Heroku buildpacks.
+Auto Test will analyze the project to identify the language and framework, running existing tests if available, while emphasizing that not all buildpacks support this feature yet.
 It will produce a Docker image at the end of this section.

 Testing

-During tests also Heroku buildpacks are being used.
-It’s important to mention, that not all languages are supported in this stage.
+During tests also Heroku buildpacks are also being used.
+It’s important to mention that not all languages are supported in this stage.
 The supported buildpacks are: multi, Ruby, node.js, Clojure, Python, Java, Gradle, Scala, Play, php, Go, and NGINX.

 Code Quality Analysis